ariannamethod/heblm/README.md

 ## The Sefer Yetzirah connection

-Three Opus agents independently confirmed: this architecture maps directly to the oldest known book on Hebrew combinatorics.
+**PITOMADOM** architecture maps directly to the oldest known book on Hebrew combinatorics.

 | Sefer Yetzirah | pitomadom.c |
 |---------------|-------------|